Dave9400/HODLRaceDAO/replit.md

   - Fetches racing stats (wins, top 5s, starts) from contract for each iRacing ID
 - **Frontend Leaderboard Component** (client/src/components/Leaderboard.tsx):
   - Complete rewrite to use backend API instead of non-existent contract view functions
-  - Displays driver rankings sorted by total NASCORN claimed
+  - Displays driver rankings sorted by total APEX claimed
   - Shows racing statistics (wins, top 5s, starts) for each driver
   - Implements "All Time" and "Weekly" tabs with proper data
   - Proper loading and error states with skeleton UI